nekernel-org/.github/profile/ReadMe.md

 ## What is NeKernel.org?

-A Fully open-source and advanced R&D project.
+A fully open-source and advanced R&D project.
 Available under the GPL 3.0 license.

-## Where do I connect with others?

-We have a community Discord.
-Join us at https://discord.gg/uw3pQ7ysj8

 ## What are the project guidelines?